tarantool/doc/doc/reference/reference_lua/ulid.rst

 Sortable Identifier) support in Tarantool.
 A ULID is a 128-bit identifier consisting of:

-* a 48-bit timestamp in milliseconds since the Unix epoch;
+* a 48-bit timestamp in milliseconds since the Unix epoch
-* an 80-bit random (entropy) component.
+* an 80-bit random (entropy) component

 ULID strings are encoded using **Crockford Base32**, a compact and human-friendly alphabet that excludes visually ambiguous characters.